dbeley/gsmarena-scraper/README.md

 ## Files exported

 The exported files will be placed in a folder named Exports.
 The `all-brands_exports.csv` will contain the data of all brands.
+It creates as well a csv file for each brand.
+If the file already exists for a given brand, the related brand is not processed.